naegelejd/naegelejd.github.io/resume.md

 ## Education

+M.S. in Computer Science | Georgia Institute of Technology | Current

 B.S. in Computer Engineering | University of Maryland, College Park | Summer 2011

 > Focus on operating systems and embedded development